 This course meets UC/CSU and District graduation requirements for Visual & Performing Arts.
-Students must be concurrently enrolled in Advanced Marching Band and Advanced Concert Band.
 First semester of Marching Band taken in the Sophomore and Junior year will count for 2nd year physical education credits.
 Marching Band is open to all qualified wind, percussion and color guard students.
 The Marching Band course revolves around the marching activity and will include arranged rehearsal and performance hours outside of class time.
 The Marching Band performs at all home football games, as well as parades and field competitions throughout Southern California.
 Advanced Concert Band must be taken for an entire year and is open to all qualified wind and percussion students based on instructor approval.
 The course curriculum features exposure to quality instrumental literature, as well as focusing on the improvement of individual performance skills relative to state and national standards for music education.
 The course may include additional arranged rehearsal and performance hours outside of class time.